Mi6k4/programming_stuff/readme.md

-My coding stuff will be there for a while
+Some stuff of mine will be here coding and cv